Three things to know about the Seahawks’ Week 4 opponent, the Miami Dolphins

 Defense is improved (kind of)

-In 2019, Miami had statistically one of the worst defenses in recent NFL history — the Dolphins have allowed 30.9 points per game.
+In 2019, Miami had statistically one of the worst defenses in recent NFL history — the Dolphins allowed 30.9 points per game.

 To bolster the defense, Miami signed former New England linebacker Kyle Van Noy to a four-year, $51-million contract.
 The results, through three games, have been improved — the Dolphins rank 10th in the NFL in scoring defense at 21.7 points per game.